knightzac19/NodeJS-ArkData/README.md

 # NodeJS ARK Server Data Reader

 This is a port of AuthiQ's ARK Server Data Reader into NodeJS.
 There might still be a few quirks, but I'm sure it will work fine.

-I still need to modify this so that it can be used on npm, but I'll get there.
+If you wish to see how it's used, please see my NodeJS Web service https://github.com/knightzac19/NodeJS-ArkService.

 ----